bartvanhoey/Abp2Azure/README.md

 ![Review your pipeline YAML?](/images/review_your_pipeline_yaml.png)

 * Click **Save and run** in (commit directly to the main branch checked) the **Save and run** window
-* The pipeline should start running now
+* The pipeline should start running.

 **ATTENTION:**